 7 reasons to prioritise corporate sustainability reporting

-Following the Glasgow COP26 summit - one of the most significant climate events of all time – it’s likely we’ll see an even greater demand for corporate sustainability reporting as part of the global effort towards a net-zero economy.
+Following the Glasgow COP26 summit in 2021 - one of the most significant climate events of all time – we're now seeing an even greater demand for corporate sustainability reporting as part of the global effort towards a net-zero economy.

 With that, we explore the benefits of environmental, social and governance (ESG) reporting as a way to maximise your sustainability proposition and meet the growing expectations of stakeholders for greater transparency.